MartMet/ATC_MiThermometer/README.md

 (Thanks and Credits to @atc1441 and @Victor pvvx for this awesome project)

 ## Why this fork?
-This fork aims to provide a hardware & software modification to run the ATC-MiThermometer with a supercapacitor and mini solarpanel.
+This fork aims to provide a hardware & software modification to run the Xiaomi Thermometer LYWSD03MMC with a supercapacitor and mini solarpanel.
 So no CR2032 batteries needed anymore.

 ![preview](/images/preview.jpg)